 3D Puff Embroidery Digitizing

 3D puff embroidery involves adding foam under the stitches to create a raised, three-dimensional effect.
 This type of embroidery is popular for caps, jackets, and other items where a bold, eye-catching design is desired.
-Digitizing for 3D puff requires specific settings, such as increased stitch density and careful spacing to prevent foam from showing through.
+Digitizing for 3D puff requires specific settings, such as increased stitch density and careful spacing, to prevent foam from showing through.

 Appliqué Digitizing

 Appliqué embroidery digitizing involves layering fabric pieces onto a base material and securing them with stitching.
-This technique allows for using different textures and colours in a single design.
+This technique allows for using different textures and colors in a single design.
 When digitizing for appliqué, it’s important to create outlines that guide the cutting and placement of fabric, ensuring precise alignment during stitching.

 Monogram Digitizing

 Monogramming is the art of embroidering initials or a combination of letters onto fabrics, often for personalization.
-Monogram digitizing requires attention to letter spacing, font style, and stitch type, ensuring that each letter stands out clearly.
+Monogram digitizing requires attention to letter spacing, font style, and stitch type, ensuring each letter stands out clearly.
 It’s commonly used in towels, linens, and uniforms for a professional or personalized touch.

 Patch Digitizing